 You can also do other things such as giving that employee the entire day off (that does not count against their PTO) or letting them come to the office only to send them back out for the day to a spa or amusement park.

 It helps during these times to know your employees well, including their preferences and favorite things so you don’t miss the mark.

 Every employee is unique, and it helps if you recognize that.
 Even if you have a room full of 30 sales representatives or 50 content writers, each one brings their own ideas and styles to each project.

 They also like to do different things as well.
-While one sales representative may enjoy gaming, another may like to go swimming, and still another may enjoy sports.
+While one sales representative may enjoy gaming, another may like to go swimming, and still, another may enjoy sports.
 Whatever the case, let employees know that you recognize and appreciate their passions.

-Perhaps, you can give them a couple hours each month to work on a project they are passionate about outside of work.
+Perhaps, you can give them a couple of hours each month to work on a project they are passionate about outside of work.
 Consider adopting an employee’s project and let an entire team work with that employee on it.
 When you value employee’s and their passions, they know you really value them as individuals.